ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 14.md

 ***

 ## Excursus
-The ethical dilemma taking place in this scenario is between the joy in a new machine that groundbreaking with the unease about the role that it is playing in taking away religious presence from the public.
-As a Christian, we must honor our call to honor God.
-We must act in a way that reflects Christ while also still helping bring growth in the workplace and yourself.
+The ethical dilemma taking place in this scenario is between the joy in a new machine that is groundbreaking and the unease about the role it is playing in taking away religious presence from the public.
+As Christians, we must honor our call to honor God.
+We must act in a way that reflects Christ while also still helping bring growth in the workplace and in yourself.

 ## My Choice
 I would go with option 3, Internally Voice Concerns.
-This honors my faith based concerns about how I feel about suppressing religion.
-This can lead to potentially redirecting the purpose of the tool and using it for something that is more suitable.
+This honors my faith-based concerns about how I feel about suppressing religion.
+This can potentially lead to redirecting the purpose of the tool and using it for something that is more suitable.
 And it preserves my job.